thespis-rs/thespis_remote/examples/wasm/client/README.md

 # Thespis Wasm Example

 Just showing that thespis works in WASM.
 This is without remote functionality.
-The repository thespis_impl_remote will have a remote WASM example.
+The repository thespis_remote_impl will have a remote WASM example.

 ## Dependencies